Gabann/ECF-2/README.md

 ### Features

 - **Browse Pokemon**: Explore detailed information about all Pokemon species, including their types, stats, evolution line and more.
 - **Search Functionality**: Easily search for specific Pokémon by name, Pokédex number or by their types.
+For performance the data is store locally and the search is done on the local data.
 - **Manage collection**: Save your captured pokemons for keep track of your progress to catch them all.
 - **Offline Mode**: You only need to run the app once with internet connection, and then you can browse the pokedex and manage your collection offline.